 How much will you be left with after an all-cash purchase?
 Maintaining a safety net of three to six months’ worth of living expenses can be a real comfort after you’ve done well on the sale of your home.
 How comfortable will you be if an all-cash purchase brings you near zero?

 Are you retiring soon?
 This goes to two issues: First, whether or not the absence of a mortgage will significantly improve your monthly position, keeping in mind you’ll still need to make insurance, tax payments, and maintenance.
 Second, if you’re thinking about applying for a loan.
-It can be a challenge to qualify for a loan after you’ve retired, so if you think you’ll need a loan, it may be better to get it in advance.
+It can be a challenge to qualify for a loan after you’ve retired, so if you think you’ll need more help in getting a loan, it may be better to get it in advance.

 What’s your tax and income situation look like?
 For some people, the mortgage interest deduction on income taxes has a significant impact on their annual tax bill and overall cash flow picture.
 It’s always a good idea to consult with a financial professional before you “write off” the write off.